hydroGR/evalhyd/__source/python/functions/evalhyd.evald.rst

        m_cdt: `numpy.ndarray`, optional
           1D or 2D array of masking condition(s) to use to generate temporal subsets.
-Each condition consists in a string and can be specified on observed streamflow values or on time indices.
+Each condition consists in a string and can be specified on observed streamflow values/statistics (mean, median, quantile), or on time indices.
 If provided in combination with *t_msk*, the latter takes precedence.
 If not provided and neither is *t_msk*, no subset is performed.
 If provided, only one condition per time series of observations can be provided.
           shape: (time,) or (1+, time)

           .. seealso:: :doc:`../../functionalities/conditional-masking`